Check List

 YES!
 This is a very good and KEY question!
 In the check list pay attention to the “5 points” statements.
 Keep track of your number of points and there will be an explanation below.
 For some of the statements, you may need to ask the parents.

-Track Your Total Points
+Track the Total Points

 2. The positions and alignment of my child’s feet are different.
 (2 points)